nestybox/sysbox-ee/docs/user-guide/security.md

 associated with the container's root filesystem, plus any configured mounts (e.g., Docker volumes or bind-mounts).

+This is known as the container's root filesystem jail (aka "rootfs jail").

 ## Linux Namespaces

-System containers deployed with Sysbox always use _all_ Linux namespaces.
+System containers deployed with Sysbox always use *all* Linux namespaces.

 That is, when you deploy a system container with Sysbox, (e.g., `docker run